The Roaring Forties are extremely powerful westerly winds that blow in the Southern Hemisphere between latitudes 40° and 50°.

-The sailors navigated eastward across the Pacific Ocean, south of Cape Horn, and then head up the east coast of the Americas to the Old Continent.
+The sailors navigated eastward across the Pacific Ocean, south of Cape Horn, and then headed up the east coast of the Americas to the Old Continent.

 Today, modern yachtsmen keep using the Roaring Forties to speed up their round-the-world voyages and record-breaking sailing challenges.

-These strong prevailing winds blow continuously all-year-round, range from 15 to 35 knots, and produce open ocean waves of up to 33 feet (10 meters).
+These strong prevailing winds blow continuously all year round, ranging from 15 to 35 knots, and produce open ocean waves of up to 33 feet (10 meters).

-They are wilder in spring and autumn and could produce gusts of up to 125 miles per hour (200 kilometers per hour).
+They are wilder in spring and autumn and can produce gusts of up to 125 miles per hour (200 kilometers per hour).

-An old sailors' saying tells us that "below 40 degrees south, there is no law; below 50 degrees, there is no God."
+An old sailor's saying tells us, "Below 40 degrees south, there is no law; below 50 degrees, there is no God."